Rütli Oath

-The Rütli Oath (Rütlischwur, /de-CH/) is the legendary oath taken at the foundation of the Old Swiss Confederacy (traditionally dated to 1307) by the representatives of the three founding cantons, Uri, Schwyz and Unterwalden.
+The Rütli Oath (Rütlischwur, /de-CH/) is the legendary oath taken at the foundation of the Old Swiss Confederacy (traditionally dated to 1307) by the representatives of the three founding cantons, Uri, Schwyz, and Unterwalden.

 It is named after the site of the oath taking, the Rütli, a meadow above Lake Uri near Seelisberg.

 Recorded in Swiss historiography from the 15th century, the oath is notably featured in the 19th century play William Tell (Wilhelm Tell) by Friedrich Schiller.

 Early Swiss historiography

 The Rütli Oath is first mentioned in the White Book of Sarnen (written 1470, based on a source dated c.
 1420).

 The account in the White Book of Sarnen mentions how Beringer von Landenberg, the reeve of Unterwalden, ordered the confiscation of oxen from the farmer at Melchi (Sachseln).

-The farmer's son attacked the reeve's servants and escaped to Uri, so that the father was blinded in retaliation.
+The farmer's son attacked the reeve's servants and escaped to Uri, and the father was blinded in retaliation.

 A little later, reeve Wolfenschiessen was slain by Konrad von Baumgarten of Altzellen for attempted rape of his wife.

 Werner Stauffacher of Schwyz was threatened by reeve Gessler because he had dared to build a stone house.

-Stauffacher also escaped to Uri, and, inspired by his wife Gertrud Stauffacher, formed a secret pact against the reeves.
+Stauffacher also escaped to Uri, and, after deliberating with his wife Gertrud Stauffacher sought fellow campaigners against the reeves.
+This led to the famous oath between Walter and Arnold, and the group would grow quickly.

 This account is followed by the story of William Tell and the Burgenbruch, followed by the Rütli Oath itself, taken by Walter Fürst of Uri, Werner Stauffacher of Schwyz and Arnold von Melchtal of Unterwalden.

 The Tellenlied (c.
 1477) names Wilhelm Tell as the "first oath-taker" (der erste Eydgnoss).

 The Tellenspiel of Uri (1512) replaces Fürst with Tell in the role of the oath-taker on behalf of Uri.

 Jacob Stampfer depicted the oath scene on his Bundestaler (c.
 1546).
 The coin legend dates the event to 1296, and the three oath-takers are named as Wilhelm Tell von Ure, Stouffacher von Schwytz and Erni von Underwalden.